Garlic Health Benefits and Side Effects

 Garlic is part of the group of allium vegetables, which includes shallots, leeks, chives, scallions, and onions.
 Allium vegetables are rich in flavonols, flavanols, and organosulfur compounds, which have the added benefit of reducing your risk of cancer.

-Nutritional Facts and Information
+Garlic Nutritional Facts and Information

 Garlic is full of nutritional value due to its macronutrients, micronutrients, and bioactive nutrients.
 Raw garlic is made up of 65% moisture, of which 97% of garlic’s active ingredients are water-soluble, while the remaining 3% are fat-soluble.